Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 3. Trust

-Maybe at some point of the time, we will come to a day, where people will be eager and ready to buy hosting, car, computer, or anything else for that matter, by going to a Facebook Page.
+Maybe at some point in time, we will come to a day, where people will be eager and ready to buy hosting, a car, a computer, or anything else for that matter, by going to a Facebook Page.
 And the Facebook pages may evolve to near full websites, where the people could lose themselves.

-And even if today people are eager and do buy clothes and other little things through Facebook pages, the level of trust to a well known Facebook Page, as far as I am concerned is just a scratch of the trust to a well-established website.
+And even if today people are eager and do buy clothes and other little things through Facebook pages, the level of trust in a well-known Facebook Page as far as I am concerned is just a scratch of the trust in a well-established website.

 Whatever the reason, the fact is that people will just trust you or your organization more if it has a website and it is not located on any type of subdomain.